tylerlong/bun-dler/README.md

 `public` is the `outDir`.
 You may need to adjust its value.

+## Environment variables

+During bundling time, `process.env.XXX` will be replaced with the string value if `XXX` exists as an environment variable.

 ## Demo app

 Please check this [packle React Demo](https://github.com/tylerlong/packle-react-demo).